fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

    hash.
 When omitted, defaults to `master` or the configured `--git-default-ref`.
 * `path`: The path of the chart relative to the root of the Git repository.

-In this case, the Helm operator will start a mirror for the Git repository, and a temporary working clone at the current `HEAD` of the defined `ref` of the mirror will be created before performing a release with the `path` defined chart.
+In this case, the Helm Operator will start a mirror for the Git repository, and a temporary working clone at the current `HEAD` of the defined `ref` of the mirror will be created before performing a release with the `path` defined chart.

 Mirrored Git repositories are polled for changes by fetching from the upstream on the configured `--git-poll-interval` (defaults to 5 minutes).
-When a change is detected the Helm operator will collect all `HelmRelease` resources making use of the mirror and inspect if the change updates the chart at the `path` given, when this is true it will schedule a new release and an upgrade will follow.
+When a change is detected the Helm Operator will collect all `HelmRelease` resources making use of the mirror and inspect if the change updates the chart at the `path` given, when this is true it will schedule a new release and an upgrade will follow.